CLIUtils/CLI11/README.md

 * Usable subcommand syntax, with support for multiple subcommands, nested subcommands, option groups, and optional fallthrough (explained later).
 * Ability to add a configuration file (`TOML`, `INI`, or custom format), and produce it as well.
 * Produce real values that can be used directly in code, not something you have pay compute time to look up, for HPC applications.
-* Work with standard types, simple custom types, and extensible to exotic types.
+* Work with common types, simple custom types, and extensible to exotic types.
 * Permissively licensed.

 ### Other parsers